kritikagovindaraj/Deep-Reinforcement-Learning/p3_collab-compet/README.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Follow the instructions in `Tennis.ipynb` to get started with training.
+Follow the instructions in `Tennis_result.ipynb` to get started with testing.